Skip to content

 7. Copy your link

-Virus scanning - All uploads are automatically scanned before they’re accessible.
+Virus scanning - All uploads are scanned automatically before they’re accessible.

-4. They drag and drop or browse to select files
+4. Drag-and-drop or browse to select files

 Metadata collection